fbeline/automata/README.md

 # Automata
 Powerful windows automation tool for advanced users.

 Automata is designed to efficiently handle keyboard and mouse input tasks through scripting.
 It ensures high performance and minimal resource usage, with no reliance on external libraries or dependencies.

+*Please be aware that this project is currently in its early stages.*

 ## Scripting with LUA
 The scripting interface exposes functions for key presses, key releases, mouse movements, clicks and more.